chromice/programming-style-guides/CSS coding style guide.md

 }
 ```

-Zero values SHOULD NOT have units unless necessary, such as with `transition-duration`.
+Zero values SHOULD NOT have units unless required, e.g. the value of `transition-duration`.

-Line height SHOULD be unit-less, unless necessary to be defined as a specific pixel or rem value.
+Line height SHOULD be unit-less, unless it is necessary to be defined as a specific pixel or rem value.

-Colour values MUST be declared in lower-case hex values
+Values of opaque colours MUST be declared as lower-case hex values: `#f00` instead of `red` or `rgb(255,0,0)`.

 ### 4.3.
 Media queries